stb-tester/stb-tester/README.rst

     to search for motion.
 White pixels select the area to search; black pixels the area to ignore.

-save_frame(buf, filename)
+save_frame(image, filename)
-    Save a GStreamer buffer to the specified file in png format.
+    Saves an OpenCV image to the specified file.

-    Takes a buffer `buf` obtained from `get_frame` or from the `screenshot` property of `MatchTimeout` or `MotionTimeout`.
+    Takes an image obtained from `get_frame` or from the `screenshot` property of `MatchTimeout` or `MotionTimeout`.

 get_frame()
-    Get a GStreamer buffer containing the current video frame.
+    Returns an OpenCV image of the current video frame.

 get_config(section, key)
     Read the value of `key` from `section` of the stbt config file.